GarimaSubedi01/Web_tech_tasks/README.md

 I also added textarea and finally used submit buttons.

 ### Task 5:
-Created a multipaged themed webbsite as my project.
+Created a multipaged themed website as my project.

 🪄 Wizarding World - A Magical Hogwarts Experience